IvanDerlich/to-do/README.md

 ### Built With
-This project was built using these technologies.
+This project was built using these technologies:
 * JavaScript
 * Webpack
 * NPM